(214) 390-7947 (Overseas Callers)

 IFRE requests that all volunteers requiring a specific or special diet, inform our offices before their arrival to the country.
 The host families will do their best to provide vegetarian meal options, however, if the meals do not fit into your diet preferences, you are welcome to buy your own food and prepare it yourself during your time in Ecuador.

-If you need more food other than the three meals served by your host family, you are able to purchase snacks and meals at local restaurants and grocery stores.
+If you need more food other than the meals served by your host family, you are able to purchase snacks and meals at local restaurants and grocery stores.
 You will be sharing the house, kitchen and bathrooms with the family members while volunteering in Ecuador, getting a real glimpse at what life is like in this country.
 Many houses in Ecuador do not have hot water and you might need to do your own laundry in the house, or the host family may offer to do it for you.

 While you are at Ecolodge in Galapagos you will have private room with an attached bathroom.
 Meanwhile, at the Biological Conservation Project the accommodation includes several single and double rooms, as well as a small dormitory.
 A spacious propane-powered kitchen serves proper meals and there are social/meeting areas surrounding the kitchen and sleeping blocks, complete with large tables and benches.
 There is a gas-heated shower building with a wonderful view and the reserve uses external composting toilets.

 Our local staff members will maintain contact with you throughout your stay.
 We visit our volunteers every 2 weeks and you will always be welcome at our local office.
-We recommend volunteers stop by the office once a week if they are in the local area to let us know how they are doing with their accommodations and project.
+We recommend volunteers stop by the office once a week if they are in the local area to let us know how they are doing with their accommodation and project.
 If your project is very far, then our local staff members will maintain communication via email and/or phone.

 Spanish Language Training